 For decades, Christmas sales have been largely clandestine, and Christians in the Philippines, Lebanon and other countries have celebrated behind closed doors or in expatriate enclaves.

-“It was very difficult to find these Christmas items in the kingdom,” says Mary, a Lebanese expatriate based in Riyadh who prefers to be identified by her name alone.
-"Many of my friends bought them from Lebanon or Syria and smuggled them into the country," he said.
+"It was very difficult to find these Christmas items in the kingdom," says Mary, a Lebanese expatriate based in Riyadh who prefers to be identified by her name alone.
+"Many of my friends bought them from Lebanon or Syria and smuggled them into the country," she said.

 Christmas decorations in Saudi Arabia: a strong sign of the times

 It may not seem like it, but it is a very strong signal.
 Saudi Arabia is the guardian of Mecca and Medina, the two holiest places in Islam.
 The Arab kingdom has long been accused of exporting its ultra-conservative Sunni Wahhabi doctrine around the world.
-Today, he is slowly pushing for interfaith exchange.
+Today, it is slowly pushing for interfaith exchange.

 In recent years it has also hosted officials linked to the Vatican and Jewish personalities.